Olaf J. Rustad, MD, FAAD, FACMS

 If surgery is performed around the lower part of the face (any area below the nose and above the neck), you should minimize talking and chewing.
 Eat soft or liquid foods for 2-3 days following surgery.

-No Smoking
+No Smoking:

 Careful attention has been given to your wound to prevent bleeding.
 The dressing you have is a pressure dressing which will help prevent bleeding and minimize swelling.
 You may notice a small amount of blood on the edges of the dressing the first day.
 This is NORMAL.

-Swelling & Bruising
+Swelling & Bruising:

-Nerve changes
+Nerve changes:

 Numbness is usually temporary, but it may last for several weeks to months.
 You may also experience sharp pains or “zings” at the wound site as it heals as the nerve endings are re-connecting.
 This is normal and will gradually decrease in frequency.
-Occasionally, the nerve damage is permanent and sensation, or the capability to move certain muscles, is lost.
+Rarely, the nerve damage is permanent and sensation, or the capability to move certain muscles, is lost.

-Wound Care
+Wound Care:

-Initially, the wound may be tender and may bleed slightly, or seep a small amount of clear pale yellow to light greenish fluid.
+Initially, the wound may be tender and may bleed slightly or seep a small amount of clear pale yellow to light greenish fluid.
 If these fluids dry, a crust, or scab, may form over the wound.
 Try not to allow this drying to occur as it leads to slower healing and increases the likelihood of scarring.

-After cleaning, apply a thin layer of antibiotic ointment (e.g. Polysporin or Bacitracin, if not allergic to) to the wound.
-You may also use a silver spray (Element 47 can be obtained from ADC) and cover with Aquaphor or Vaseline.
+After cleaning, apply a thin layer of Aquaphor or Vaseline or Cerave healing ointment or antibiotic ointment (e.g. Polysporin or Bacitracin, if not allergic to) to the wound.
+Additionally, you can utilize ointments that contain Pramoxine or are labeled with anti-itch/anti-inflammatory properties (if not allergic).
 Cover the wound with a non-stick dressing (e.g. Telfa, Vigilon, etc.) and gauze.
 Tape the dressing in place.
 You may use a band-aid if the wound is small.
 Continue this process until your stitches are removed.
+If a wound is no longer draining, you can apply hydrocolloid dressings (Duoderm is a brand name) which can stay in place for days up to a week without needing to be changed.

-• Excessive pain
+• Excessive pain.

 • Decreased vision, if your surgery was near your eyes

-• Any rise in temperature over 100* F
+• Any rise in temperature over 100°

 • Excessive bleeding